 Access to cash can make or break your ability to survive financial emergencies or even secure a mortgage.
 But access to cash doesn’t always mean having currency in your wallet.
-Liquid assets are assets like cash, checking accounts and certain investments that can be quickly and easily converted to cash with little or no cost.
+Liquid assets can be accessed quickly and easily with little or no cost — like cash, checking accounts and certain investments.

 Cash, of course, is the most liquid asset of all, and it’s the yardstick used to measure liquidity.
-Funds held in checking, savings and money market accounts can also be considered liquid because they are easily converted to cash.
+Other assets are considered liquid because they’re easy to convert to cash.
+While some are slightly more liquid than others, the following assets are considered cash equivalents.

 Certificates of Deposit

 Investing in a certificate of deposit allows you to save your money for a set amount of time referred to as a term.
-Because this type of account requires you to lock up your money for a specific term and often has early withdrawal penalties, CDs are slightly less liquid.
+Because this type of account requires you to lock up your money for a specific term and often has early withdrawal penalties, CDs are slightly less liquid than demand deposit accounts like checking, savings and money market accounts.

 Stocks and Marketable Securities

 Marketable securities, such as stocks, are another type of cash-equivalent liquid asset.
-These are financial instruments that one can easily purchase or sell in the market.
+These financial instruments are relatively easy to purchase or sell in the market.

-This type of investment falls on cash-equivalent middle ground because its value is determined by market activity at the time you need the cash.
+This type of investment falls on cash-equivalent middle ground.
+You’re generally limited to buying and selling a security when the markets are open, and its value is determined by market activity at the time you need the cash.
+That means you might have to sell it for less than you paid for it.

 Short-Term Government Bonds